lucasmelin/lucasmelin-hugo/content/blog/2025-12-18/index.md

 date: "2025-12-18"
 title: "canine: A Developer-friendly PaaS for your Kubernetes"
 tags: ["kubernetes"]
-summary: "canine: A Developer-friendly PaaS for your Kubernetes"
+summary: "canine: A Developer-friendly PaaS for your Kubernetes."
 slug: canine
 ---